devRael1/LolyTools/README.md

 - [ ] Patch error with `Pick and Ban` tool (No ban champ when no pick champ is configured)
 - [ ] Make dodge (champ select) detection for logs system
+- [ ] Convert all system to Task and Async methods
+- [ ] Change all scruture of the code and redo all functions / methods in async environment

+### BIG UPDATE COMING SOON...

 ## `📝 License`